aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/notes-slide-manipulation/notes-slide-manipulation/_index.md

 ### Is it possible to delete a notes slide?

 Yes, you can delete a notes slide using the `NotesSlideManager` class.
-Refer to the official [documentation](https://reference.aspose.com/slides/net/aspose.slides/notesslide/) for more information.
+Refer to the [documentation](https://reference.aspose.com/slides/net/aspose.slides/notesslide/) for more information.